-Governor Jose Eduardo Calzada Rovirosa will be leading a delegation that includes Querétaro’s secretary of education, General Director of Science and Technology, along with the General Director of the Association for the Advancement of Education in Mexico (AIEM) and the president of the private conglomerate, GRUPO PROYECTOS, whose representatives also visited Jonesboro last May as a part of the exploratory process.
+Governor Jose Eduardo Calzada Rovirosa will be leading a delegation that includes Querétaro’s secretary of education, General Director of Science and Technology, along with the General Director and the president of the private conglomerate, GRUPO PROYECTOS, whose representatives also visited Jonesboro last May as a part of the exploratory process.

 During a weekend of activities, the Mexican delegation will be in discussions with Chancellor Hudson and university officials regarding an initiative that could perhaps result in Arkansas State University establishing a sister campus in Mexico.

 Querétaro is a modern city of approximately two million people and capital of the State of Querétaro, Mexico.
 Located in the highlands two hours north of Mexico City, Querétaro is considered by the U.S. Embassy to be one of Mexico’s most progressive regions.
 Multi-national corporations such as Bombardier Aerospace, Samsung Electronics, Colgate-Palmolive, General Electric, New Holland, Proctor & Gamble, and Nestle’ have located in Querétaro and moved top level executives there.